nextpulse/slate/source/index.html.md

-key | If true, data source's API key/secret is supported for retrieving data. oauth | If true, supports oauth token for authentication. csv | If true, support CSV file upload and processing of data
+key | If true, data source's API key/secret is supported for retrieving data. oauth | If true, supports oauth token for authentication. csv | If true, support CSV file upload and processing of data address | If true, support fetching transactions with just the wallet address.